roldel/roldel/README.md

 - :snake: Python met those criteria :snake:

 - :satellite: WEB : I build websites and API solutions, using the Django framework ( one of my favourite tools to work with ) and its Django REST framework module.
-I enjoy backend development, its deployment on different platforms and understanding the associated security processes lock
+I enjoy backend development, its deployment on different platforms and understanding the associated security processes :lock:

 - :radio: ELECTRONICS : Playing with Arduino boards, I have created circuits to suit my own needs, such as an LCD thermometer and a rear car parking sensor, coded in C++.
 I am now using the Firmata protocol, in order to write python code, to collect sensor data, pass it through custom processes and drive electronic gear